+Included in accounts payable and accrued liabilities as of March 31, 2022 is \$42,000 for director fees.
 Included in accounts payable and accrued liabilities as of December 31, 2021 is \$9,361 due to officers for expense reimbursements.
-Included in accounts payable and accrued liabilities as of December 31, 2020 is \$55,000 due to former officers.
-Included in accounts payable and accrued liabilities as of October 31, 2020 is \$89,200 due to directors and officers for fees and expense reimbursements.

 Concurrent with completion of the investment properties acquisitions on December 29, 2020, the Company entered into a property management agreement with Access Results Management Services Inc. ("ARMS").
 ARMS and the Company are related by having common members on its Board of Directors.
 The management agreement has, subject to certain conditions, a five-year term.
 The Company also receives invoices from ARMS and its related companies for construction, maintenance and other services related to the day-to-day property management.
-No amount was accrued for the period December 29 to December 31, 2020.
-During the year ended December 31, 2021, the Company incurred total expenses of \$999,730 from ARMS and its related companies relating to salaries, rent, construction fees and financing fees.
-As at December 31, 2021, \$2,470,683 of costs have been capitalized to investment properties, \$1,069,163 is included in accounts payable and accrued liabilities and \$104,203 is included in accounts receivable.